4. EPIDEMIOLOGY AND PREVALENCE OF SEXUAL DYSFUNCTION AND DISORDERS OF MALE REPRODUCTIVE HEALTH

 4.2.
 Premature ejaculation

-As evidenced by the highly discrepant prevalence rates reported in Table 2 online supplementary evidence (https://uroweb.org/guidelines/sexual-and-reproductive-health/publications-appendices) the method of recruitment for study participation, method of data collection and operational criteria can all greatly affect reported prevalence rates of premature ejaculation (PE) [214].
-The major problem in assessing the prevalence of PE was the lack of a universally recognised definition at the time the surveys were conducted [215].
-Vague definitions without specific operational criteria, different manners of sampling, and non-standardised data acquisition have led over time to heterogeneity in estimated prevalence [215-219].
-The highest prevalence rate of 31% (men aged 18-59 years) was found by the National Health and Social Life Survey (NHSLS), which determines adult sexual behaviour in the USA [220].
+The highest prevalence rate of 31% (men aged 18-59 years) was found by the National Health and Social Life Survey (NHSLS), which determines adult sexual behaviour in the USA [197].
 Prevalence rates were 30% (18-29 years), 32% (30-39 years), 28% (40-49 years) and 55% (50-59 years), respectively.
-It is, however, unlikely that the PE prevalence is as high as 20-30% based on the relatively low number of men who seek medical help for PE.
-These high prevalence rates may be a result of the dichotomous scale (yes/no) in a single question asking if ejaculation occurred too early, as the prevalence rates in European studies have been significantly lower [221].
-Two separate observational, cross-sectional surveys from different continents found that overall prevalence of PE was 19.8 and 25.8%, respectively [222,223].
-Further stratifying these complaints into the classifications defined by Waldinger et al., [224], rates of lifelong PE were 2.3 and 3.18%, acquired PE 3.9 and 4.48%, variable PE 8.5 and 11.38% and subjective PE 5.1 and 6.4%, respectively [222,223].
+However, it is unlikely that the premature ejaculation (PE) prevalence is as high as 20-30% based on the relatively low number of men who seek medical help for PE.
+These high prevalence rates may be a result of the dichotomous scale (yes/no) in a single question asking if ejaculation occurred too early, as the prevalence rates in European studies have been significantly lower [198].
+Two separate observational, cross-sectional surveys from different continents found that the overall prevalence of PE was 19.8 and 25.8%, respectively [199,200].
+Further stratifying these complaints into the classifications defined by Waldinger et al., [201], rates of lifelong PE were 2.3 and 3.18%, acquired PE 3.9 and 4.48%, variable PE 8.5 and 11.38% and subjective PE 5.1 and 6.4%, respectively [199,200].
 Both studies showed that men with acquired PE were more likely to seek treatment compared to men with lifelong PE.
-Treatment-seeking behaviour may have contributed to errors in the previously reported rates of PE, as it is possible that men with lifelong PE came to terms with their problem and did not seek treatment.
-The additional psychological burden of a new change in ejaculatory latency in acquired PE may have prompted more frequent treatment seeking [225].
-Thus, it is likely that there is disparity between the incidence of the various PE sub-types in the general community and in men actively seeking treatment for PE [226,227].
-This disparity could be a further barrier to understanding the true incidence of each sub-type of PE.
-An approximately 5% prevalence of acquired PE and lifelong PE in the general population is consistent with epidemiological data indicating that around 5% of the population have an ejaculation latency of < 2 minutes [228].
+The prevalence rates of premature ejaculation as evidenced by the highly discrepant prevalence rates reported in Appendix 2 online supplementary evidence: https://uroweb.org/guidelines/sexual-and-reproductive-health/publications-appendices.

 4.3.
 Other ejaculatory disorders